Riverscapes/arcGNAT/docs/Stream-Sinuosity-and-Planform.md

 ---
-title: Stream Sinousity and Planform
+title: Sinuosity Attributes Tool
 ---

-Sinuosity is a ratio of the sinuous length of stream or valley reach the to straight-line distance for that same reach.
+In general Sinuosity is a ratio of the sinuous length of stream or valley reach the to straight-line distance for that same reach.
+This tool generates three different sets of sinuosity attributes for each segment within a particular stream network and its associated valley centerline:

- Planform is a ratio of the sinuosity of a stream reach to the length of the encompassing valley segment.
-The **Stream Sinuosity and Planform** tool calculates sinuosity (per polyline feature) for valley centerline and stream network features.
-The tool also transfers the valley sinuosity to the stream network and calculates river planform attribute.
+* `Planform Sinuosity`  ratio of channel segment length / channel segment dist
+* `Channel Sinuosity` ratio of channel segment length / Valley Bottom Length
+* `Valley Sinuosity` ratio of valley bottom segment length / valley bottom segment distance

 ![sinuosity_example]({{site.baseurl}}assets/images/sinuosity_example.png)

 _______________________________________________________________
 ## Usage

-### Geoprocessing Environments ###
-* All inputs must be in the same projected coordinate system.
-* We recommended running this tool with 64-bit python geoprocessing.
-* Disable Z and M geometry in the Shape field if topology errors are encountered.

 ### Input Parameters